Shredmetal/Ad_Astra_Tactical/README.md

 Throughout history, weapons have always beaten armour, and it's the same here.
 Armour is there entirely as an ablative layer, which is the only reason why lasers don't immediately destroy a component.

 **Heat Management**
 Everything a ship does generates heat.
 However, the ability to store heat is a warship-specific capability for stealth.
 Without a heat signature and advanced low-observable technology, it is impossible to detect a warship in the vastness of space.
-Heat banks have a limit though, and they will need to be vented eventually.
+Heat banks have a limit though, and they will need to be radiates eventually.
 Failure to do so can cause complete destruction of a ship.

 With that, the effects of all your decisions and why good or bad things happen should make logical sense.